dantegates/dantegates.github.io/_posts/2018-09-20-hierarchical-bayesian-ranking.md

 For example you might fit a simple linear regression that predicts how much an item will sell for where one of the model's features is the vendor (from a list of several vendors) that is selling the item.
 After fitting a model you can inspect the coefficient for each vendor.
 Since these coefficients come from a linear model, a larger coefficient implies a larger predicted selling price.
 Thus we can use these coefficients to rank the vendors.

-Hierarchical Bayesian Ranking then is just a catchy phrase that means parameters from a [hierarchical bayesian model](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling) are used to rank the items.
-One of the advantages of using a bayesian model is that we can include a measure of variance or *uncertainty* in our rankings.
+Hierarchical Bayesian Ranking then is just a catchy phrase that means parameters from a [hierarchical Bayesian model](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling) are used to rank the items.
+One of the advantages of using a Bayesian model is that we can include a measure of variance or *uncertainty* in our rankings.
 Depending on how the model is defined you may also be able to make other interesting inferences from additional model parameters.
 For example our model that ranks baseball teams can also be used to predict who will win the world series.

 # The model